Stralor/GenericTooltips/README.md

 ~ ~ ~

-This is an adaptable tooltip script and asssociation tools for use in games and applications.
+This is an adaptable tooltip script (+pool and prefab) for use in games and applications.

 ###### Please note: this has not been thoroughly tested since being adapted from my personal project.
 Let me know if you encounter any issues.